redpanda-data/redpanda/docs/www/quick-start-kubernetes.md

     redpanda/redpanda-operator
     ```

-## Connect to the Redpanda cluster
+## Install and connect to a Redpanda cluster

 After you set up Redpanda in your Kubernetes cluster, you can use our samples to install a cluster and see Redpanda in action.